 OakBend Medical Center

 OakBend Medical Center was targeted by a ransomware attack on September 1, 2022, attributed to the Daixin ransomware group.
 The attack resulted in the exfiltration of over 3.5 GB of sensitive data, including protected health information (PHI) for patients and employees.
-This breach underscored the increasing vulnerability of healthcare organizations to cyberattacks and the critical need for strong cybersecurity measures in the healthcare sector.
+This breach underscored the increasing vulnerability of healthcare organizations to cyberattacks and the critical need for robust cybersecurity measures.

 In response to the attack, OakBend’s internal IT team acted swiftly to secure systems and brought in cybersecurity experts from Microsoft, Dell, and Malware Protect to assist in the investigation.
-While efforts to restore affected systems are still ongoing, the breach raised significant concerns about the security of patient data and highlighted the challenges healthcare organizations face in preventing and recovering from cyber incidents.
+While efforts to restore affected systems are ongoing, the breach raised significant concerns about patient data security and highlighted the challenges healthcare organizations face in preventing and recovering from cyber incidents.

 Houston Healthcare